Tych7/space_invaders/README.md

 # Space Invaders Version 2

-a modernized version of the retro space invaders game
+A modernized version of the retro space invaders game